-For Salt’s latest Women in Tech interview, we caught up with Leen Madanat, Data Analytics Consultant at KPMG, to discuss getting into data, her best piece of advice, the importance of supportive environments, and more.
+For Salt, a global, award-winning digital recruitment agency’s latest Women in Tech interview, we caught up with Leen Madanat, Data Analytics Consultant at KPMG, to discuss getting into data, her best piece of advice, the importance of supportive environments, and more.

 What is the most exciting thing about working as a Data Analytics Consultant at KPMG?